Why choose this Tour?

 -

-Day 8: Explore Thorong La Pass (5,416m, 5-6 hours, tough ride)
+Day 7: Explore Thorong La Pass (5,416m or 17,769ft, 5-6 hours, tough ride).
+Return to Muktinath (3,800m)

 Set out on an exciting ride to Thorong La Pass, one of the world’s highest navigable passes.
 The climb is steep, requiring precise control over your horse, as the thin air and loose terrain add to the challenge.
 The rewarding views of Annapurna and Dhaulagiri ranges make it all worthwhile.
 Return to Muktinath for the night.